rixcian/docs/virtualbox.md

 ```

 - **<required_size>** => is in megabytes (so for 20GB use **20480** value; for the calculation you can use this website https://www.convertunits.com/from/GB/to/MB)

+6. Then you have to log into virtual machine and use some "Partition Manager" software to resize the main drive (e.g. /dev/sda1 for linux systems)